11 things you should know about cross-platform app development

-The key to cross-platform application development is having someone that is knowledgeable in the given language and is somewhat familiar with the tech of choice.
-Regardless of your choice, making a good, working, and functional app is possible.
+The key to cross-platform app development is having someone that is knowledgeable in the given language and is somewhat familiar with the tech of choice.
+Regardless of your choice, making a good, working, and the functional app is possible.

 In the near future, we can most likely expect to see this sort of technology advance in such a way that every app will be developed using cross-platform technology.
 Until then, we have to pick our battles wisely, and always keep the end-user in mind.